Updated: Jan 23

 Red-twigged dogwood and willow shrubs at the end of their first season.

 Unconcerned deer watching me drive by along the driveway

 Fencing is important as the deer pressure has gotten intense over the last few years.
 We have been able to grow with only 4' fencing, even though there is a herd of 30 deer that wanders through daily.
 They seem unwilling to jump into the beds wherever the ground is covered with black plastic.
 I wonder if they think it's a hole.
 Anyway, I do not care as long as they stay out, but I know this may not last.
 We deer fenced one large area and plan to extend that space for a new planting bed.
-I'm planning to put the dahlias into the new deer fenced planting bed this year in the hope that we will be able to overwinter them in the ground as many are now beginning to do.
+I'm planning to put the dahlias into the new deer fenced planting bed this year in the hope that we will be able to overwinter them in the ground.
 Dahlias are a crop that I'm not willing to take any chances with as far as the deer are concerned.
 We use deerbusters fencing and it has kept out the furry pests that want to eat the plants.
-Groundhogs are closely tied with deer for our worst furry pests, with rabbits close behind.
+Groundhogs are closely tied with deer for our worst furry pests, with rabbits not far behind.
 We've been able to keep deer, rabbits and groundhogs out with the deerbusters fencing.